clux/facemaulers/houserules.md

 Parties couldn't trust advice and leadership when decisions were shrouded in mystery.
 Parties were not part of the decision making process, and they were not sure who were benefitting.

+### Pirates
+### Cartel / Mafia
+Cause people to be indebted to you and force them to work for you.
+Geas?
+Not state sponsored.
+But organised crime.
+TODO: why not cracked down on?

 ## Battlefield Design
 Thoughts on what to include in battles.
 Spice and dynamism. https://old.reddit.com/r/DnDBehindTheScreen/comments/j7p42l/the_missing_ingredient_some_thoughts_on/